-As mentioned above, ’employment services’ as defined in the DDA are roughly equivalent to ‘vocational services’ as defined in the Equality Act.
+As mentioned above, ’employment services’ as defined in the DDA were roughly equivalent to ‘vocational services’ as defined in the Equality Act.
 ‘Employment services’ in the Equality Act is a wider term.
-So what is the position for Equality Act ’employment services’ which are not ‘vocational services’ (see list above), eg. supplying employers with persons to do work.
+So what is the position for Equality Act ’employment services’ which are not ‘vocational services’ (see list above), eg supplying employers with persons to do work?

 This must be a drafting mistake.
 But what is the legal effect?
-It has been suggested the implication is that employment service providers owe the reasonable adjustment duty to the world at large, ie any disabled person who might seek to use the service, not just to those who have indicated they might be interested in the service (Disability Discrimination (employment law handbook), Income Data Services, 2010, p.328).
+It has been suggested the implication is that employment service providers owe the reasonable adjustment duty to the world at large, ie any disabled person who might seek to use the service, not just to those who have indicated they may be interested in the service (Discrimination at work: Employment law handbook, IDS, September 2017, paragraphs 30.58-60).
 In other words, like the reasonable adjustment duty on service providers in general, it is anticipatory.
 There may be some differences from the duty for vocational services though.
 For example Sch 2 para 2(7) would not apply because we are within Sch 8; Sch 2 para 2(7) says a provider will not have to take steps which would fundamentally alter the nature of the service, or of his trade, business or profession.

-This is a possible view, and has the virtue of being consistent(-ish) with offical guidance.
-However, it will be for the courts to decide.
+This is a possible view, but it will be for the courts to decide.

-It will be apparent from the above that I do not agree with much of the offical guidance, especially on vocational services.
+It will be apparent from the above that I do not agree with much of the official guidance, especially on vocational services.